conorshortt123/graphtheory-project-repo/OVERVIEW.md

 ## Introduction:
 This repository contains my project for our graph theory module, semester two of year three.
 This project is a regular expression engine that was written in Python.
 And implements [Thompson's Construction Algorithm](https://en.wikipedia.org/wiki/Thompson%27s_construction) and the [Shunting Yard Algorithm](https://en.wikipedia.org/wiki/Shunting-yard_algorithm). </br>

-The program takes in two strings from the user through command line arguments, the regular expression, and the string they wish to compare against the regular expression.
-The regular expression is then converted to a Non - Deterministic Finite Automata (NFA) using Thompson's Construction, and the string is then read into the NFA.
+The program takes in two strings from the user through command line arguments, the [regular expression](https://en.wikipedia.org/wiki/Regular_expression), and the string they wish to compare against the regular expression.
+The regular expression is then converted to a [Non - Deterministic Finite Automaton](https://en.wikipedia.org/wiki/Nondeterministic_finite_automaton) (NFA) using Thompson's Construction, and the string is then read into the NFA.
 If the NFA contains an accept state then the string is accepted by the NFA and the string matches the regular expression.</br>

 Regular expressions contain characters that are used as operators, these operators are what the logic of the NFA's are built on.
-The operators that can be parsed and converted to NFA's are parentheses, dot operator which performs concatenation (*a.b* will accept the string *ab*), OR operator "|" ( *ab|ba* will accept strings *ab*, or *ba*), Kleene star operator * which accepts zero, one or many of the prefixed character, (a\*b will accept the strings *ab*, *abbb*, *abbbbbb*, or even just *a*.), question mark operator ? which accept zero or one of the prefixed character (*a?b* will accept strings *ab*, or *b*), plus operator which accepts one or many of the prefixed character (*a+b* will accepts strings *ab*, *abbbb*, etc).
+The operators that can be parsed and converted to NFA's are parentheses, dot operator which performs concatenation (*a.b* will accept the string *ab*), OR operator "|" ( *ab|ba* will accept strings *ab*, or *ba*), Kleene star operator * which accepts zero, one or many of the prefixed character, (a.b\* will accept the strings *ab*, *abbb*, *abbbbbb*, or even just *a*.), question mark operator ? which accept zero or one of the prefixed character (*a?b* will accept strings *ab*, or *b*), plus operator which accepts one or many of the prefixed character (*a.b+* will accepts strings *ab*, *abbbb*, etc).
 These are all the operators that are contained within the compiler.
 Below is some of the code behind the compiler:

 ```python
                 if c == '.':